PARISH OF SAINT JOSEPH THE WORKER, Belgrade

 It was conceived in 1942 when Dr. Josip Ujčić was the Archbishop of Belgrade.
-There had already been land and a part of construction material prepared in Old Karaburma.
-The new parish was supposed to have been taken over by the Congregation of the Mission but they chose Banovo Brdo.
-Then the World War II prevented the building of the church and establishment of the parish.
-After the war it was not possible to realize the idea.
-In addition, the collected material was quickly stolen, the land was nationalized and a supermarket was built on it.
+There was already a prepared plot of land and some construction material in Stara Karaburma.
+The Congregation of the Mission was supposed to take over a new parish at the time but they opted for Banovo Brdo.
+Then the Second World War prevented building of the church and establishment of the parish.
+After the war, it was not possible to realize the idea.
+In addition, the collected material was quickly stolen, the plot of land was nationalized and a supermarket was built instead.

 The church of St. Joseph the Worker is not big, but it is lovely to look at.
 People say they can piously pray there.
 It has been called “the beauty” of Belgrade.
 If you don’t believe me, come and see for yourselves.